 Improving pest management for the nursery industry (NY17009)

-Contracted in August 2018, this investment is tasked with helping to improve and inform pest management across the nursery industry.
-It has a focus on key areas of plant protection including chemical access, structured crop monitoring and integrated pest and management, and is undertaking trials and producing information resources for growers, including information on the economic costs and benefits associated with approaches to pest management.
+From 2018 to 2021, this investment improved and informed pest management across the nursery industry.
+It had a focus on key areas of plant protection including chemical access, structured crop monitoring and integrated pest and management, and produced information resources for growers, including information on the economic costs and benefits associated with approaches to pest management.

-This project is a strategic levy investment in the Hort Innovation Nursery Fund.
+This project was a strategic levy investment in the Hort Innovation Nursery Fund.